Ivan Henriques: Symbiotic Machine

-In collaboration with scientists from the Vrije Universiteit Amsterdam Ivan Henriques developed a prototype of an autonomous photosynthetic bio-machine which harvests energy from photosynthetic organisms, applying this energy into movement to be able to collect photosynthetic organisms again.
+In collaboration with scientists from the Vrije Universiteit Amsterdam, Ivan Henriques has developed a prototype of an autonomous photosynthetic bio-machine that harvests solar energy from photosynthetic organisms.
+This energy is converted into a movement to be able to collect photosynthetic organisms again.
 This bio-machine, consisting of a floating and moving robotic structure, creates a symbiotic system with its environment.
 This bio-solar machine will create a symbiotic system with the environment where it is located, which detects, collects, carries and processes these organisms autonomously, amplifying the energy obtained from them using a floating mobile robotic structure.
-These micro organisms can be found in ponds, canals, rivers and the sea, which are a potential source to feed the Symbiotic Machine.
+These micro-organisms can be found in ponds, canals, rivers and the sea, all of which are potential sources of food for the Symbiotic Machine.
 For example, when there is a harmful algae bloom in the environment, the machine cleans it by collecting these photosynthetic organisms.

 Symbiotic Machine is developed in collaboration with Raoul Frese and Vincent Friebe scientists of VU Amsterdam Laser Lab, physicist Michiel van Overbeek and engineer Leydervan Xavier from Cefet/RJ (Technological School from Rio de Janeiro, Brazil).